15 Inheritance and Polymorphism

 - Use inheritance for genuine is-a relationships and polymorphism; use composition for has-a relationships or code reuse without a conceptual relationship

-1. Define an abstract class Animal with a field name: String, a constructor make, and an abstract method sound(): String.
-Define subclasses Dog, Cat, and Cow each implementing sound.
+1. Define a class Animal with a field name: String, a constructor make, and a method sound(): String that returns "..." by default.
+Define subclasses Dog, Cat, and Cow each overriding sound.
 Create an Array[Animal], add one of each, and print each animal’s name and sound.

-2. Add an abstract method perimeter(): Real to the Shape class.
-Implement it in Circle (2 * 3.14159 * radius) and Rectangle (2 * (width + height)).
+2. Add a method perimeter(): Real to the Shape class with a default return of 0.0.
+Override it in Circle (2 * 3.14159 * radius) and Rectangle (2 * (width + height)).
 Update describe in Shape to report both area and perimeter.

-4. Define a class Vehicle with fields make: String and speed: Real, and abstract methods fuel_type(): String and max_speed(): Real.
-Define ElectricCar and PetrolCar implementing the abstract methods.
-Add can_reach(distance, fuel: Real): Boolean to each — PetrolCar uses 10 litres per 100 km; ElectricCar uses 20 kWh per 100 km.
+4. Define a class Vehicle with fields make: String and speed: Real, and methods fuel_type(): String and max_speed(): Real with sensible defaults.
+Define Electric_Car and Petrol_Car overriding those methods.
+Add can_reach(distance, fuel: Real): Boolean to each — Petrol_Car uses 10 litres per 100 km; Electric_Car uses 20 kWh per 100 km.